 If you’ve already subdued the Tax Rhino, let’s imagine that you’re eyeballing a DIY project instead.
 For example, maybe that bookcase you bought online is Still waiting for someone to assemble it.
 So, let’s look at a practical way to stop procrastinating and get that sucker started And finished.

 Another practical step?
-Study the instructions, which in my own experience can sometimes be inscrutable.
+Study the instructions, which in my own experience can sometimes be seriously inscrutable.
 And another?
 Gather whatever tools you need.

 Then, over the next few days and whenever you have a little chunk of time, start plowing toward the finish line.